We are blessed to have a dedicated team of staff passionate

 "My first encounter with YFC was at the annual auction in 2013.
 I became part of the team three amazing years later, where I’ve been supporting the Family Concern Counseling Team.
 All of my life I’ve had a special connection with God, but through YFC I’ve found a way to strengthen my bond with the Lord while simultaneously stregthening the community around me.
 With the help of my loving husband of 20 plus years and four beautiful children, I’ve had the opportunity to volunteer at countless youth centers, sporting events, Boyscouts, and catechism.
 Everyday I look forward to grabbing my coffee and bringing faith to the families around me."

-"I have been with YFC since 2011 and currently serve as Director of Operations, plus a Chaplain for Modesto Police Department.
+"I have been with YFC since 2011 and currently serve as a Chaplain and the Director of Operations.
 I have over 25 years of administrative and management experience.
 My family moved to the Central Valley in 1983 and I'm a graduate of Beyer High School.
-My husband, Gary, and I have been married since 1994.
-We have two amazing boys.
-Matthew graduated high school in 2016 and is pursuing a Meat Cutter / Butcher apprenticeship (and is a published author in his spare time!).
-Jacob is high school senior interested in Sports Psychology.
-He developed his own outreach ministry to the homeless called Project Show God’s Love.
+My husband, Gary, and I have been married since 1994, and have two amazing boys.
+Our oldest, Matthew graduated high school in 2016 and is currently a Journeyman Meat Cutter with SaveMart (and is a published author /artist in his spare time!).
+Our youngest, Jacob graduated in 2021 and currently is a student at Northern Arizona University Honors College pursuing a Data Science degree.
 I truly love being the 'mom' of the office and having the opportunity to speak God’s truth and life into the kids that come to the office."

 "I was born in Modesto and raised there mainly by my mom.
 As a young adult I faced some challenging times, where I found myself wrestling with God and my identity.
 Once I started the process of believing who I am in the eyes of Jesus, He set a fire in me like never before.
 God uses ALL things for the good, for those who love Him.
 My wife Jamie and I were married in 2013, we have 3 awesome kids (Jacob, Ethan, and Emmalee), and a beautiful granddaughter, Skylynn.
 When I started volunteering with YFC I could see the impact community-based ministry really has in the lives of youth and potentially their families.
 I can see my younger self when sitting across from a young boy who is struggling with school, family, and just life in general.
 It only takes one person to show the love of God - causing a shift into the right direction!
 When I’m not serving, I’m watching the Seahawks be the champions they are, hanging with my family, playing basketball, or drinking coffee with my wife."